robindz/pydrive/README.md

 ## First time usage
 When using pydrive for the first time, you will have to authenticate with Google.

-Add the -c, --credentials argument to specify the path to your client secret file if you did not follow step 6i.
+Add the `-c` or `--credentials` argument to specify the path to your client secret file if you did not follow step 6i.

 A browser will open a you will be prompted to allow this application to authenticate using your account, accept.